Loading...

 Key question: “Where is the "red thread" in this passage that leads us to Jesus?”

-British lose the battle, with 80 soldiers captured, along with war correspondent Winston Churchill.
-This historical event can serve as a powerful sermon illustration about the enduring nature of faith through history.
-Consider using it when preaching about faith.
+This historical event can serve as a powerful sermon illustration about renewal and reformation in the life of the church.
+Consider using it when preaching about reformation.

 This historical event can serve as a powerful sermon illustration about how God works through the events of history.
 Consider using it when preaching about history.